microsoft/Accera/docs/Tutorials/Hello_MatMul_GPU.md

 K = 256
 ```

-Declare our arrays `A`, `B` and `C`.
-These are our input and input/output matrices and hold 32-bit floating point elements.
+Declare `A`, `B`, and `C` arrays.
+These are our input and input/output matrices and hold 32-bit floating-point elements.

 ```python
 A = acc.Array(role=acc.Array.Role.INPUT, element_type=acc.ScalarType.float32, shape=(M, K))